 Initially, we said we would give ourselves another year to really figure out this RVing thing, but neither of us really wanted that.
 The cat was the only reason we desired a semblance of stability, the only reason we didn’t take more risks.
 We used her as an excuse to put off the big adventures, the really scary and exciting ideas we dreamed about in some far-off future.
 All-of-a-sudden, despite our grief, it became apparent that anything was possible.
 This question hung over us daily, “are you really going to go for it now, or was that all talk?”

 So, we sold the RV to pursue travel that suits our personalities and dreams better – with no plans of going back to that dreaded “old life” we left behind.
-And we have some awesome things in the works to make that happen (but, that’s for another post).
+And we have some awesome things in the works to make that happen.
+(But, that’s for another post … read more about our new life as full-time housesitters here).
 Let’s get to what everyone really wants to know …

 Why didn’t full-time RVing work for us?

 I think it is important to start by saying, we LOVE many things about RVing and think it is a great way to travel.
 And the RVing community is THE BEST.
 However, taking a trip in an RV and living full-time in one are very different experiences.
-While most people would be up for a weekend or even summer-long getaway in an RV (which we hope to still do often!), not everyone wants to live their entire life in one.
+While most people would be up for a weekend or even summer-long getaway in an RV, not everyone wants to live their entire life in one.

 It is a unique and challenging lifestyle that is very hard to prepare for, and you won’t know if you like it until you try.
 And yes, that is a completely justified reason to go for it!
 No regrets here.
 We know now that, if we needed to, we could live in an RV.
 But, we just want to pursue other adventures now that we can.